Parikshit-Hooda/magento2-kubernetes-devbox/README.md

 It's expected that the Magento 2 project source code will be located and managed on the host to allow quick indexing of project files by IDE.
 All other infrastructure is deployed in kubernetes cluster on Minikube.

 Current DevBox aims to support multi-service multi-instance deployment in one click.
-Multiple Magento projects should be installed in a single Kubernetes cluster and share resoruces.
+Multiple Magento projects should be installed in a single Kubernetes cluster and share resources.
 Each of the Magento projects may be deployed as a monolith or a set of services.
 The DevBox is optimized for development scenarios using local environment.

-The environment also suitable for for Magento Commerce and Magento B2B development.
+The environment also suitable for Magento Commerce and Magento B2B development.

 <!--It is easy to [install multiple Magento instances](#multiple-magento-instances) based on different codebases simultaneously.-->